raulmur/ORB_SLAM/README.md

 Related Publications:

 [1] Raúl Mur-Artal, J. M. M. Montiel and Juan D. Tardós.
 ORB-SLAM: A Versatile and Accurate Monocular SLAM System.
 Submitted to IEEE Transactions on Robotics. arXiv preprint: http://arxiv.org/abs/1502.00956

 [2] Jianzhu Huai, Charles K. Toth and Dorota A. Grejner-Brzezinska: Stereo-inertial odometry using nonlinear optimization.
 Proceedings of the 27th International Technical Meeting of The Satellite Division of the Institute of Navigation (ION GNSS+ 2015) 2015.

 #1.
 License

-ORB-SLAM is released under a GPLv3 license.
-Please note that we provide along ORB-SLAM a modified version of g2o and DBoW2 which are both BSD.
+ORB-SLAM-DWO is released under a GPLv3 license.
+Please note that we provide along ORB-SLAM a modified version of DBoW2 which is under BSD.

-For a closed-source version of ORB-SLAM for commercial purposes, please contact the authors.
+For a closed-source version of ORB-SLAM-DWO for commercial purposes, please contact the authors.

-If you use ORB-SLAM in an academic work, please cite:
+If you use ORB-SLAM-DWO in an academic work, please cite:

-	@article{murSubTro2015,
-	  title={{ORB-SLAM}: a Versatile and Accurate Monocular {SLAM} System}, author={Mur-Artal, Ra\'ul, Montiel, J. M. M. and Tard\'os, Juan D.}, journal={Submitted to IEEE Transaction on Robotics. arXiv preprint arXiv:1502.00956}, year={2015}
+	@inproceedings{Huai2015stereo,
+	title={Stereo-inertial odometry using nonlinear optimization},
+	author={Huai, Jianzhu and Toth, Charles and Grejner-Brzezinska, Dorota}, booktitle={Proceedings of the 27th International Technical Meeting of The Satellite Division of the Institute of Navigation (ION GNSS+ 2015)}, year={2015},
+	organization={ION}
 	}

 I tested the following installation procedure on Ubuntu 14.04 and 14.04.2 with Qt5